ZONE 2 CERTIFICATION IN UAE

 - MoIAT now oversees the Emirates Authority for Standardization and Metrology (ESMA).
 Internal HSE Guidelines from ADNOC, ENOC, and other NOCs include reference to ATEX/IECEx and IEC 60079 regulations.
 Equipment in hazardous areas must undergo third-party certification and inspection.
 The Hazardous Area Classification (HAC) report and zone classification drawings are necessary.

-HAZARDOUS AREA CLASSIFICATION
+HAZARDOUS AREA CLASSIFICATION IN UAE

 A hazardous area is a three-dimensional location where there is or may be an anticipated presence of a flammable or explosive environment in such quantities to necessitate ignition source controls in order to manage safety concerns (i.e., fires and explosions).
 Explosions and fires can have disastrous effects on people and property, leading to probable loss of business as well as fatalities or severe injuries.
 As a result, a person conducting a business or undertaking (PCBU) is subject to a duty of care under electrical safety and work health and safety laws.